michiel/jsonapi-rust/README.md

 ## Development

+_Note - Until this crate reaches v1.0.0 breaking changes that are not backwards compatible will be announced in the [CHANGELOG](https://github.com/michiel/jsonapi-rust/blob/master/CHANGELOG.md)._

 ### Testing

 The command `cargo test` will run all tests.
 For more verbose output or output with _cargo watch_,